Skip to content

 Determine over-time versus point-in-time recognition under IFRS 15.35 / ASC 606-10-25-27 Is each performance obligation satisfied over time (one of three criteria met) or at a point in time when control transfers?
 Human Auditor

-Three over-time criteria under IFRS 15.35 + ASC 606-10-25-27 (any one suffices): (a) customer simultaneously receives and consumes benefits as entity performs (typical for services like cleaning, hosting, insurance); (b) entity creates or enhances asset that customer controls during performance (typical for construction on customer land); (c) entity creates asset with no alternative use AND has enforceable right to payment for performance to date including reasonable margin (typical for customised manufacturing).
-If none met, recognition is at point-in-time when control transfers under IFRS 15.38 + ASC 606-10-25-30 - five control transfer indicators: legal title, physical possession, customer acceptance, payment obligation, customer use.
+Three over-time criteria under IFRS 15.35 and ASC 606-10-25-27 (any one suffices): (a) customer simultaneously receives and consumes benefits as entity performs (typical for services like cleaning, hosting, insurance); (b) entity creates or enhances asset that customer controls during performance (typical for construction on customer land); (c) entity creates asset with no alternative use AND has enforceable right to payment for performance to date including reasonable margin (typical for customised manufacturing).
+If none met, recognition is at point-in-time when control transfers under IFRS 15.38 and ASC 606-10-25-30 - five control transfer indicators: legal title, physical possession, customer acceptance, payment obligation, customer use.
 Software vendors, construction companies, professional services firms apply this analysis to every contract

 Decision Record